marcobuschini/parking-widget/README.md

 configure it, and start it.
 It must act as an NPM registry proxy, too.
 This is still work in progress.

 ### Results of publishing
 The test proejct it at https://github.com/marcobuschini/interview-november-2019.
+It the widget was installed "the easy way" described above.